ONS-Innovation/github-copilot-usage-dashboard/README.md

 A Streamlit dashboard to display information from the Github Copilot Usage API endpoints.

+## Disclaimer
+### Early Stage Disclaimer

+Please note that the code available in this repository for creating a Dashboard to track GitHub Copilot usage within your organisation is in its {*}early stages of development{*}.
+It may not fully comply with all Civil Service / ONS best practices for software development.
+Currently, it is being used by a *limited number of individuals* within ONS.

+### Purpose of Early Sharing

+We are sharing this piece of code at this stage to enable other Civil Service entities to utilise it as soon as possible.

+### Collaboration and Contribution

+Feel free to *fork this repository* and use it as you see fit.
+If you wish to contribute to this work, please make a pull request, and we will consider adding you as an external collaborator.

 ## Prerequisites

 This project uses poetry for package management.